Embodied Evolution in Collective Robotics: A Review: Discussion

-\paragraph*{}Additional open issues and future directions will arise from advances in other fields.
-A relevant recent development is the possibility of evolvable morpho-functional machines that are able to change both their software \textit{and} hardware features~\citep{Eiben2015} and replicate through 3D-printing~\citep{Brodbeck2015}.
+\paragraph*{}Additional open issues and opportunities will no doubt arise from advances in this and other fields.
+A relevant recent development, for instance, is the possibility of evolvable morpho-functional machines that are able to change both their software \textit{and} hardware features~\citep{Eiben2015} and replicate through 3D-printing~\citep{Brodbeck2015}.
 This would allow embodied evolution holistically to adapt the robots' morphologies as well as their controllers.
-This can have profound consequences on the nature of embodied evolution that exploit these developments: it would, for instance, enable dynamic population sizes, allowing for more risky behaviour as broken robots could be replaced or recycled.
+This can have profound consequences for embodied evolution implementations that exploit these developments: it would, for instance, enable dynamic population sizes, allowing for more risky behaviour as broken robots could be replaced or recycled.